slfletch/mvp/tenant1/README.md

    * kubectl create -n cnf-a -f ./tekton/pipelines/p-create-scdi.yaml
 4. Create the PipelineRun that will immediately execute the pipeline created in Step 3.
    * TODO (Stacey) Bring pipeline parameters out to the pipelineRun definition instead of pipeline.
+This will result in a scdi image published into Harbor docker registry at mtn52r08c001.mini.mtn52c.cci.att.com:30003/tenent0/scdi:1.1

 ## Resources [pipeline resources](https://github.com/tektoncd/pipeline/blob/master/docs/resources.md) and [pipeline parameters](https://github.com/tektoncd/pipeline/blob/master/docs/pipelines.md#parameters) to specify what application to build and the image to create
   * [Git Resources](https://github.com/tektoncd/pipeline/blob/master/docs/resources.md#git-resource) are used to define